 - Develop induction content (eg. company values, company handbook, welcome video).

 Did you know that 65% of employees are seeking more feedback in their roles?
-This proves that regular and recurring feedback is key to a successful and engaged workforce – making it a critical criteria when choosing and HRIS.
+This proves that regular and recurring feedback is key to a successful and engaged workforce – making it a critical criterion when choosing an HRIS.

 How to choose an HRIS (Human Resources Information System) for your business